cocoon2wong/Re/README.md

  * @Author: Conghao Wong
  * @Date: 2024-11-22 15:22:32
  * @LastEditors: Conghao Wong
- * @LastEditTime: 2025-03-10 11:10:42
+ * @LastEditTime: 2025-07-02 10:03:35
  * @Github: https://cocoon2wong.github.io
  * Copyright 2024 Conghao Wong, All Rights Reserved.
 -->

 # 🫨 Re

-This is the official PyTorch codes of our paper "Resonance: Learning to Predict Social-Aware Pedestrian Trajectories as Co-Vibrations".
+This is the official PyTorch code of our ICCV2025 paper "Resonance: Learning to Predict Social-Aware Pedestrian Trajectories as Co-Vibrations".
 The paper is available on [arXiv](https://arxiv.org/abs/2412.02447) now, and our model weights are available at [here](https://github.com/cocoon2wong/Project-Monandaeg/tree/Re).

 ## Getting Started